 Teaching

-In her classroom, Sonia aims to maintain an inclusive and culturally safe space that values all experiences, creating a welcoming atmosphere that is conducive to sharing stories, learning from one another, and experimenting with the expectations of the book and the printed word in progressive, subversive, intellectual, and humanistic ways.
-She supports her students honing their craft through both traditional and modified techniques and materials, recognizing there is no hierarchy of form or medium.
+Whether teaching a formal class or working with artists and writers one-on-one in residencies, Sonia aims to maintain an inclusive and culturally safe space that values all experiences, creating a welcoming atmosphere that is conducive to sharing stories, learning from one another, and experimenting with the expectations of the book and the printed word in progressive, subversive, intellectual, and humanistic ways.
+She supports her students and collaborators honing their craft through both traditional and modified techniques and materials, recognizing there is no hierarchy of form or medium.
 While she strives to uphold excellence in craft and encourages intentionality in creative practice, she embraces building new forms of knowledge in her classroom through innovative, adaptive, sustainable, and experimental art practices to build a critical cultural dialogue with the environment and resources.
 Finally, she maintains that collaboration provides powerful experiences to learn from one another.
 It helps her students to value the knowledge and skills each individual brings to the classroom.
 She provides opportunities for creative dialogue across disciplines and cultures in order to facilitate the understanding that collaboration is a creative act and that books are powerful objects for connection and learning.
-Through assignments to complete on their own, paired with classmates, and also with members of the community outside of the classroom, she aim to build awareness in her students of their positionality and responsibility in the act of making books.
-Her ultimate aim, as a teacher and artist, is to nurture a book-making culture that honors the complexity of Caribbean experiences, helping her students to imagine new models of storytelling and literacy to better serve their culture and community going forward.
+Through assignments to complete on their own, paired with classmates, and also with members of the community outside of the classroom, she aims to build awareness in her students of their positionality and responsibility in the act of making books.

 Find out more about the courses Sonia has taught and workshops she has led around the world, including student samples and feedback: